 Night Show at the Polynesian Cultural Center – Ha, Breath of Life

 Over 100 Polynesian dancers with blazing fire knives along with traditional music tell you the Pacific island saga of Mana and his beloved Lani – a story about birth, death, love, family, tragedy and triumph.
 This 90-minute, world-famous, award-winning show is definitely an unforgettable experience.

-Please also note, that there is no alcohol served or allowed on the premises at the Polynesian Cultural Center.
+Please note: There is no alcohol served or allowed on the premises at the PCC.